wastefull/Wdb/src/docs/archive/UPDATES_OCT_23_2025.md

 **No action required!**

 - ✅ Users with passwords can still use Magic Link
-- ✅ Password auth works in Figma Make (testing)
+- ✅ Password auth works in localhost (testing)
 - ✅ Password auth NOT available in production (use Magic Link)
 - ✅ Admin access still works (@wastefull.org emails)